No win no fee Employment Solicitors

 Will I have to appear in court?

 In some cases yes.
 However, many cases settle before they get as far as the court stage.

-Our solicitors aim to the basic rights of an employee within the workplace
+Our Solicitors aim to protect the basic rights of the employee within the workplace

 Contact us now and get free advice

-We have a very approachable team of employment solicitors are waiting for your call today.
+We have a very approachable team of employment solicitors waiting for your call today.
 You can call us directly on 0800 756 6605.
-In addition or alternatively, you can start your claim by filling in this form.
+Alternatively, you can start your claim by filling in our quick and simple enquiry form.

-Tribunal Claim will then give you a preliminary assessment of your case, on a free, no-obligation basis.
+The Tribunal Claim team will then give you a preliminary assessment of your case, on a free, no-obligation basis.

-Provided that we think you have a case that can be taken forward, at that point, our employment law solicitors will then contact you to explain the process for taking your claim to the Tribunal.
+Provided that we think you have a case that can be taken forward, our employment law solicitors will then contact you to explain the process for taking your claim to the Tribunal.